JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-05-08-biolordresolve_cpt_procedures_measurements_augmented_en.md

 ## Description

 This model maps medical entities to CPT codes using `mpnet_embeddings_biolord_2023_c` embeddings.
-The corpus of this model has been extented to measurements, and this model is capable of mapping both procedures and measurement concepts/entities to CPT codes.
+The corpus of this model has been extended to measurements, and this model is capable of mapping both procedures and measurement concepts/entities to CPT codes.
 Measurement codes are helpful in codifying medical entities related to tests and their results.

-**NOTE**: This model can be used with spark v3.4.0 and above versions.
+## Predicted Entities

+`CPT Codes`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>